danweiner/learning-p5-js/README.md

 See [this link](https://github.com/shiffman/LearningProcessing-p5.js/tree/master/chp03_flow/example_03_01_setupdraw) for "Zoog" using setup and draw functions.

 See [this link](https://github.com/danweiner/learning-p5-js/tree/master/ch-1-3/fido) for my first sketch in p5.js.
 This was Exercise 3.2 in the Learning Processing book.
 I have used the setup and draw functions.
 The only shape functions I used were ellipses and rects.
 I drew a dog called "Fido".

+## Variations with the Mouse

+Instead of typing numbers into our functions (rect, ellipse), we can type mouseX and mouseY - indicating the horizontal and vertical position of the mouse cursor.

+Dan points out an interesting example of what happens when you place background in setup instead of draw.
+He also discusses this in one of his videos.
+If you place background in setup instead of draw, background is only drawn once.
+This can be a good thing or a bad thing, depending on the intent of your program.
+If you mean to design a painting program, this is great, because background is only drawn once, and every subsequent drawing function will be displayed on the canvas.
+For instance, when that shape is moved, you will see a long trail of every time that shape is drawn on the canvas.
+If you dont intendto show every time the shape is drawn on the canvas, you will need to put background into the draw function, so the background is redrawn each time the other shapes are inside draw.
+As always, Dan does a better job of explaining this than I ever could.

+The next exercise is to make our drawing move with the mouse.
+Dan's [sketch](https://github.com/shiffman/LearningProcessing-p5.js/tree/master/chp03_flow/exercise_03_04_Zoog_mouse) is here.

+My [example](https://github.com/danweiner/learning-p5-js/tree/master/ch-1-3/ex-3.5-mouse_fido) is here.
+Note that the book also mentions to vary the color depending on the mouse position, so I used colorMode() to make the min RGB the width of 0, and max RGB the canvas width, then I changed the fill of the eyes and noses depending on mouseX.

+I struggled with this exercise a bit at first.
+In particular, I struggled because I used push() and pop() for my sketch's rotated "ears" - see below.

+Only after watching Dan's video on translate, rotate, etc, and translating the entire sketch (see this [repo](https://github.com/danweiner/learning-p5-js/tree/master/ch-1-3/fido_translate) first), was I able to complete exercise 3.5.

+Note that Dan also has a sketch using [translate](https://github.com/shiffman/LearningProcessing-p5.js/tree/master/chp03_flow/example_03_07_translated_zoog), even though I don't think this is mentioned in the book.

 ## Detour 3 - Translate, Rotate, Push, and Pop